JanssenProject/jans/docs/admin/auth-server/endpoints/par.md

 https://janssen.server.host/jans-auth/.well-known/openid-configuration
 ```

-`pushed_authorization_request_endpoint` claim in the response specifies the URL for PAR endpoint.
+`pushed_authorization_request_endpoint` claim in the response specifies the URL for the PAR endpoint.
 By default, PAR endpoint looks
 like below:

 ```